 Rail car derailments in Canada and the United States in the last several years have led to increased regulatory scrutiny over the safety of transporting Bakken crude oil by rail.
 The Federal Railroad Administration, or FRA, of the DOT, and the DOT's PHMSA, have issued several Safety Advisories and Emergency Orders directing offerors and rail carriers to take additional precautionary measures to enhance the safe shipment of bulk quantities of crude oil.
 Currently, all of the rail cars in our fleet are DOT-117 rail cars that meet the requirements of the final DOT rule.
 In addition, the adoption of additional federal, state or local laws or regulations, including any new voluntary measures by the rail industry regarding rail car design or crude oil and liquid hydrocarbon rail transport activities, or efforts by local communities to restrict or limit rail traffic involving crude oil, could increase compliance costs and decrease demand for our services, which could adversely affect our financial position and cash flows.
-Moreover, any disruptions in the operations of railroads, including those due to shortages of rail cars, could affect our business.
+Moreover, any disruptions in the operations of railroads, including those due to shortages of rail cars, locomotives or labor, weather-related problems, or other force majeure events could adversely impact our customers' ability to move their product and, as a result, could affect our business.